 The 600 metres climb to Namche is hard.
-But you know ahead that it is, so you can do it.
+But you know ahead that it is, you can do it.
 Steel yourself.
+Mental preparation is everything.
 You will have done lots of incline training, outdoors hill training, step training and or lots of squats for this day.
 Plus you get some practice climbing up to the bridge first.
 And crossing the Sir Edmund Hilary bridge across the Dudh Kosi will give you an adrenalin kick to get you up the hill.

 Actually getting into Namche Bazaar seems to take forever.
 The TIMS card check point where you sign in is still quite a way from Namche.

 We learnt the Nepalese word bistari on this day on 2015 Trek.
 Bistari bistari – slowly slowly